 While women and men share many of the same health concerns, women have discrete concerns: breast cancer, osteoporosis, heart health, stroke, and reproductive health care.

 - Breast Cancer: In 2012, about 2,350 women in Iowa found out they have breast cancer, and about 400 died from it.
 Only lung cancer causes more cancer deaths among Iowa women than breast cancer.
-See the Understanding Cancer Guide for a guide to recognizing symptoms and understanding cancer.

 - Osteoporosis: Osteoporosis can occur in both men and women and at any age, but it is most common in older women.